 Menlo Park City School District, which has Oak Knoll, Encinal and Laurel elementary schools along with Hillview Middle School, announced in a July 30 board meeting that the district would start the fall semester fully online.
 The school year began on Aug.
 20.

-Several teachers who spoke to The Almanac said they disagreed with district's decision to apply for a waiver, which could result in K-1 teachers going back to school if approved.
+Several teachers who spoke to The Almanac said they disagreed with the district's decision to apply for a waiver.

-Sydney Merk, who teaches first grade at Encinal, said while she understand families' needs for childcare during the pandemic, she has health concerns abut returning to in-person instruction.
-"I realize I am immensely lucky, because the district has very rigorous safety program.
-But I am 55 years old and I have a mother in her 80s, and the county is still not off the watch list.
+Sydney Merk, who teaches first grade at Encinal, said while she understands families' needs for child care during the pandemic, she has health concerns about returning to in-person instruction.
+"I realize I am immensely lucky, because the district has a very rigorous safety program.
+But I am 55 years old and I have a mother in her 80s, and the county is still not off the watchlist.
 That's not a risk I want to take," she said.

-Merk said that while she felt the teachers and students would likely return to school under the waiver, she was worried about how schooling will go.
+Merk said that while she felt teachers and students would likely return to school under the waiver, she is worried about how schooling will go.
 "There is so much interaction, between students and teachers during a normal school year, that won't be able to happen," she said.
-"I'm also concerned about students ability to learn reading when the teacher has a face mask on and kids can't see her mouth."
+"I'm also concerned about students' ability to learn reading when the teacher has a face mask on and kids can't see her mouth."

-Teacher Elizabeth Harrison said she supports the reopening of schools and the district's decision this week.
+Teacher Elizabeth Harrison said she supports the reopening of schools and the district's decision.

 "I feel very strongly that the small risk of contagion, illness or even death does not possibly weigh more strongly than my duty to serve the students and get them out of the house, off screens, back with their peers, learning in person, eye to eye with their teachers," she said.
 "Excessive screen time and online learning is detrimental to students' health and development.
 We are paid very well in this district to serve the children and I don't agree with any factions of teachers who choose to avoid this work due to fear or hysteria."